Agentic AI Workflows Explained: Patterns, Infrastructure, and GPU Requirements

 Blog

 Curious about JAX-based diffusion models?
 This post walks through setting up and running them on Runpod using our GPU pods.
-It covers environment setup, model launching, and highlights the performance benefits of JAX for image generation workflows.
+It covers environment setup.

 Here's a quick and dirty guide to getting Huemin's JAX diffusion to run on runpod!